How transactions post

 Posting order is the order in which we apply deposits and withdrawals to your account.
 We provide you with visibility into how transactions are posted and in what order to help you better manage your account.

 When we transition from one business day to the next business day we post transactions to and from your account during our nightly processing.
-The order in which we generally post items during nightly processing for each business day is:
+The order in which we generally post transactions during nightly processing for each business day is:

 - First, we make any previous day adjustments, and add deposits to your account.